mobiaqua/igep-x-loader/ISEE_README.txt

 Don't use a uImage kernel format (from uboot), only kernel formats be supported.

-Compilation Example:
+Kernel Compilation Example:
-$make ARCH=arm CROSS_COMPILE=arm-none-linux-gnueabi- zImage modules
+$make ARCH=arm CROSS_COMPILE=arm-poky-linux-gnueabi- zImage modules

 Read the kernel documentation about kernel images.